Eisenhower High School (Lawton, Oklahoma)

 Eisenhower Senior High School (EHS) is one of three public high schools and is located in west Lawton, Oklahoma.
 It was the second high school built in Lawton, Oklahoma in the early 1960s.

+Its attendance boundary includes residents of the Bishop Public School school district.

 It is situated on a campus which contains Eisenhower Elementary, Eisenhower Middle School, 400 meter field and track zone, football and soccer fields, tennis courts, large parking areas, and other open areas.

 History

 Eisenhower High School is named after Dwight David "Ike" Eisenhower, who was the 34th President of the United States and supreme military commander of Allied forces in the European Theater during World War II.

 Eisenhower High School opened in September 1962 housing 700 students in a building containing 48 rooms.
 In May 1964, an auditorium was completed; and in 1965, the northwest wing was completed, providing the school with an additional 45 rooms and housing a total of 1,900 students.
 In the 2003–2004 school year, EHS had 1,380 students and 112 faculty.
 Its library contains approximately 16,000 volumes, not including textbooks.

 In 2006, construction began on a new wing that housed thirty classrooms, and in 2007, the courtyard was closed and a new cafeteria was built.
 The staff as of today locks all doors to the courtyard unless lunch is in session.
 As of the 2007–2008 school year, Eisenhower (commonly referred to by both its own students and the students of rival schools as IKE) has a student body of approximately 1400 students, a number that has increased greatly from the usual average of 1,100 due to freshmen being incorporated into the student body.